Dave Crenshaw

 Dave Crenshaw (born 1975) is an American author, public speaker, small business and time management expert.
 His books The Myth of Multitasking: How "Doing It All" Gets Nothing Done and Invaluable: The Secret to Becoming Irreplaceable have been referenced for teaching by some universities.

 Early life and education

 Crenshaw earned his Bachelor of Science in business management from the Marriott School of Management at Brigham Young University in 2000.
-During his early career, a clinical psychologist diagnosed Crenshaw with attention deficit hyperactivity disorder (ADHD).
+Early in his career, a clinical psychologist diagnosed Crenshaw with attention deficit hyperactivity disorder (ADHD).

 Career

 Crenshaw began his career in 1998 as an independent consultant small businesses coaching firm.

 The Myth of Multitasking: How "Doing It All" Gets Nothing Done was written by Crenshaw and published in 2008 by Jossey-Bass, an imprint of Wiley.
 Dennis Lythgoe described The Myth of Multitasking: How "Doing It All" Gets Nothing Done in the Deseret News as a candid and satirical little book that takes on one of the most talked about social myths of the modern scene – multitasking.
 Jossey-Bass also published Crenshaw's book, Invaluable: The Secret to Becoming Irreplaceable in 2010.
 Jim Pawlak summarized Invaluable: The Secret to Becoming Irreplaceable in the Silicon Valley Business Journal that Crenshaw provides a number of fill-in-the-blanks templates that help you identify your most valuable activities (MVAs) and manage time effectively.
 Crenshaw's book on entrepreneurship, The Focused Business: How Entrepreneurs Can Triumph Over Chaos was published in 2013.
 From 2013, he is a Lynda.com author and presenter of business skills courses, including "Time Management Fundamentals" and "Small Business Secrets".

 He has published multiple courses on LinkedIn Learning, some of them have been cited in university newspapers.
 His views on multi-tasking has been often quoted by the BBC News, Forbes, and The Washington Post.